Mr-Patate/Calculator_JS/README.md

 # Calculator_JS
 HTML/CSS/JS Calculator

-This is my first project.
-It is a simple calculator.
-This is a + - * / Calculator
+This is a simple + - * / Calculator.

 *******